phaserjs/template-vue/README.md

 - `src/game/PhaserGame.vue` - The Vue component that initializes the Phaser Game and serve like a bridge between Vue and Phaser.
 - `src/game/EventBus.js` - A simple event bus to communicate between Vue and Phaser.
 - `src/game` - Containts the game source code.
 - `src/game/main.js` - The main **game** entry point.
-This contains the game configuration and starts the game.
+This contains the game configuration and start the game.
 - `src/game/scenes/` - The Phaser Scenes are in this folder.
 - `public/style.css` - Some simple CSS rules to help with page layout.
 - `public/assets` - Contains the static assets used by the game.